Additional Restrictions Grant (ARG) November 2020

 Decision Making Process

-- There is no statutory right of appeal against a decision regarding discretionary business grants.
-Where a decision is disputed, this will be reconsidered in consultation with an Executive Member of Reigate & Banstead.
+36. There is no statutory right of appeal against a decision regarding discretionary business grants.
+Where a decision is disputed, this will be reconsidered by another designated officer and where appropriate in consultation with an Executive Member of Reigate & Banstead.

 Payments of Grant and Tax